Hello Gorgeous: Assessment

-The official International Classification of two-year-olds for 1979, was rated the eighth-best colt, three pounds behind the top-rated Dragon.
+The official International Classification of two-year-olds for 1979 rated Hello Gorgeous their eighth-best colt, three pounds behind the top-rated Dragon.
 The independent Timeform organisation gave him a rating of 123, six pounds inferior to their best two-year-old Monteverdi.
 In their annual Racehorses of 1979 Timeform described him as "an attractive individual" who raced with "tremendous zest".
 In 1980 he was rated the tenth-best three-year-old colt in Europe, five pounds behind the sprinter Moorestyle.
 Timeform gave him a rating of 128, nine pounds inferior to Moorestyle, their Horse of the Year.
 In their annual Racehorses of 1980 Timeform called him a "thoroughly genuine" colt who could have achieved more if he had continued to be campaigned over his optimum distance.

 Stud record

 Hello Gorgeous stood as a breeding stallion in Europe before being exported to Brazil in 1992.
 He sired no horses of any major consequence in either location.
 His last recorded foals were born in 2000.